MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-azure-app-service.md

 ## Configure debugging settings

 1. Build your app without errors.
-Stop your app if is running locally.
+Stop your app if it's running locally.

    > [!NOTE]
    > Make sure the state of your local code matches what was deployed to Azure.
 This ensures that the local symbol files and source code line up with the deployed app.